Liene31/the-sleeping-dragon/notes.md

 - remove copy on qwerty (otherwise it offers word to search by Google)
 - use for qwerty absolute/relative/fixed ???
 - screen height 100vh ???
+- check definition visual
+- Learning Mode need to change the hint, since the definition is already there

 ## JS